3dem/relion-documents/source/Tutorial/Autopicking.rst

 :Which GPUs to use:: 0

-Ignore the other tabs, and run using a single MPI processor  on the :guitab:`Running tab`.
+Ignore the other tabs, and as this has been parallelised, you could for example run using four MPI processors from the :guitab:`Running tab`.
-On our computer, this step takes approximately 15 minutes.
+On our computer, this step takes approximately 1 minute.

-The number of particles from default |Topaz| picking will be very high, because no threshold to its figure-of-merit will be applied.
+The number of particles from default |Topaz| picking will be relatively high, because no threshold to its figure-of-merit will be applied.
 The figure-of-merits for all picks are stored in the ``rlnAutopickFigureOfMerit`` column in the output `STAR` files.
-A minimum threshold of 0 is probably reasonable in many cases.
+A minimum threshold of -3 is probably reasonable in many cases.
 One can visualise the figure of merits by colouring the picks in the micrographs.
 For that, change the colouring parameters in the :jobtype:`Manual picking` job-type.